nationalarchives/tdr-aws-utils/README.md

 * SQS Utils - There is a send and a delete method for sqs messages.
 * SES Utils - There is a send email method.

 There are also clients for AWS services.
-These are configured with an http client, the region and and an endpoint configurable in an aplication.conf file.
+These are configured with an http client, the region and an endpoint configurable in an aplication.conf file.
 There are:
 * An SQS Client
 * An S3 Client
-* As SES Client
+* An SES Client

 There may be other shared code we can put in here as time goes on.